Teach English in Spain

 If you go through the Ministry of Education, it’s quite easy to secure a position.
 Not only will your application be handled by the Ministry, but they will decide your placement for you.

-However, the application process can be more difficult if you look to teach privately at a school or get a job as a tutor.
+Applying privately at a school or as a tutor can make the process more challenging.
 You have to research the region of Spain you want to work in and find opportunities for yourself.

 When to Apply For Jobs in Spain?